klnlokeshkumar/task-manager/README.md

     or do it using express module

--   importing task model is used to do CRUD operations on the database -
+-   importing task model is used to do CRUD operations on the database
+-   create a `.env` file to store environment variables such as database connection strings
+-   use `process.env.VARIABLE_NAME` to access these variables in your code
+-   set up Mongoose schemas and models to define the structure of your data
+-   create routes for handling different HTTP requests (GET, POST, PUT, DELETE)
+-   use Express middleware for error handling and logging -